beneenfune/cse15l-lab-reports/week2-lab-report.md

 > ssh **cs15lsp22zzz@ieng6.ucsd.edu**
    * remember to replace the zzz with your personal 3 characters

-now you are able to use ssh or scp here without having to enter your password each time
+You now are able to use ssh or scp here without having to enter your password each time.

 ## 6. Optimizing Remote Running
 the following is one way to more quickly make a local edit to your file, copying it to the remote server, and then running it